Thirteen-lined ground squirrel: Behavior

-Physiology
+Hibernation

 Thirteen-lined ground squirrels can survive in hibernation for over six months without food or water and special physiological adaptations allow them to do so.
-During torpor, these squirrels maintain hydration by redistributing and storing osmolytes like sodium, glucose, and blood urea nitrogen in different body compartments (to be identified).
-When they enter a transient active-like state, small periods of arousal where these squirrels return to an active-like state temporarily, osmolarity and antidiuretic hormone levels rise while thirst remains suppressed.
+They alternate between torpor bouts of 7 to 10 days when their body temperatures drops to 5-7°C, and interbout arousals of less than 24 hours with their body temperature back to 37°C. During torpor, these squirrels maintain hydration by depleting their body fluids of osmolytes like sodium, glucose, and blood urea nitrogen.
+When they enter a transient active-like state, small periods of arousal where these squirrels return to an active-like state temporarily, blood osmolarity and antidiuretic hormone levels rise while thirst remains suppressed.
+Thirst suppression is sustained throughout the hibernation period by a reduced activity of neurons in the circumventricular organs.

 Thirteen-lined ground squirrels also suppress the cell cycle and control the expression of cell cycle regulators in the liver during hibernation to conserve energy.
 Moreover, they are able to maintain their muscle contractile performance during hibernation.
 Although scientists determined that there is a reduction in the squirrels' muscle mass during torpor, this does not significantly change the muscles' contractile properties.
 During hibernation, thirteen-lined ground squirrels prioritize skeletal muscle tissue for maintenance and potential regrowth.
 They also increase their muscle antioxidant capacity during torpor to protect tissue from oxidative damage associated with the restoration of blood flow during the transition period from torpor to arousal.
 During hibernation, they mobilize fatty acids for fuel instead of glycogen, which is kept constant during hibernation.
 During their active-like state, they are able to resume their cell cycle.